clumio-code/terraform-provider-clumio/docs/resources/wallet.md

 # clumio_wallet (Resource)

 Clumio Wallet Resource to create and manage wallets in Clumio.
-Wallets should be created "after" connecting an AWS account to Clumio.<br>**NOTE:** To protect against accidental deletion, wallets cannot be destroyed.
+Wallets should be created "after" connecting an AWS account to Clumio.<br>**NOTE:** To protect against accidental deletion, wallets cannot be destroyed once the byok-template module has been installed.
 To remove a wallet, contact Clumio support.

 ## Example Usage